shrivs3/DS-Movie-lens-query-tool/README.md

 vii.
 Run the code or the executable.
 The application will do the rest.

 ## 4)	How to run and use the application to explore the data?
-->	The application can be used by either running the executable file or the python script while ensuring that all the CSV files are in the same directory as the executable or the python script.
+->	The application can be used by either running the executable file or the python script while ensuring that all the CSV files and the mongofile.py file are in the same directory as the executable or the python script.
 The application asks for the username and password for the PostgreSQL at the beginning of execution.
 Then the application loads all the data into the respective PostgreSQL and MongoDB databases.
 Once that is done the user gets to interact with the Text based interface to explore the data.
 If you do not want to insert the username and password into the application you can hard code the details into the python script at line 38.<br/> The code is as follows:<br/>
 <br/>
 con = psycopg2.connect(dbname='postgres',user=username, host = 'localhost', password=password)<br/>
 <br/>